Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 --------
 | *Physical*
 | *Trait value:* ``0``
 | You are abnormally thin.
-You lose -1 Belt slot, but also -1 Bulk.
+You lose -1 Belt slot, and -1 Bulk.

 Heavyset
 --------